giorgioroffo/generative-ai-tutorials/README.md

 This tutorial is based on foundational research in attention mechanisms and transformers.
 We strongly recommend citing these papers:

-1. **Roffo, G.** (2025).
-Timeline of Key Developments in Affinity-Based Attention. arXiv preprint. https://arxiv.org/abs/[arXiv ID]

-2. **Roffo, G.** (2025).
-A Survey of Large Language Models: Foundations and Future Directions. arXiv preprint. https://arxiv.org/abs/[arXiv ID]

-3. **Roffo, G.** (2025).
-The Origin of Self-Attention: Pairwise Affinity Matrices in Feature Selection and the Emergence of Self-Attention. arXiv preprint arXiv:2507.14560. https://arxiv.org/abs/2507.14560

-4. **Roffo, G.** (2024).
-Exploring Advanced Large Language Models with LLMSuite. arXiv preprint arXiv:2407.12036. https://arxiv.org/abs/2407.12036

-5. **Roffo, G., Biffi, C., Salvagnini, P., & Cherubini, A.** (2024).
+1. **Roffo, G., Biffi, C., Salvagnini, P., & Cherubini, A.** (2024).
 Feature Selection Gates with Gradient Routing for Endoscopic Image Computing.
 In International Conference on Medical Image Computing and Computer-Assisted Intervention (pp. 339-349).
 Springer.

+2. **Roffo, G.** (2025).
+The Origin of Self-Attention: Pairwise Affinity Matrices in Feature Selection and the Emergence of Self-Attention. arXiv preprint arXiv:2507.14560.

+3. **Roffo, G.** (2025).
+A Survey of Large Language Models: Foundations and Future Directions.

 ## Learning Objectives